thomas-dunlop/hobby-project-manager-front-end/README.md

 To do:
 - Need to add fetch commands to retrieve data from the back end.
 Current data is placeholder for demonstration purposes.
-- Need to app POST capability to forms to allow for submitting new data.
+- Need to add POST capability to forms to allow for submitting new data.
 - Need to add delete capability to delete buttons.